 - Intoxicated Driving: It is illegal to drive while under the influence in Las Vegas or anywhere else.
 If a motorist is intoxicated, they can lose concentration to the point where they cause a fatal accident.
 An impaired driver who is responsible for a fatal crash can face civil and criminal penalties.

-- Fatigued Driving: A driver may travel late in the evening or early in the morning.
+- Fatigued Driving: A driver may be on the road late in the evening or early in the morning.
 Or a motorist can stay behind the wheel for a long time without taking a break.
 In either scenario, a fatigued driver can crash their car into another vehicle and be held accountable for their negligence.

 - Car Issues: A driver is responsible for taking care of their car.
-If a motorist ignores brake problems or other car issues, these problems can make it difficult for the driver to safely operate their vehicle.
+If a motorist ignores brake problems or other car issues, these problems can make it difficult for the driver to operate their vehicle safely.
 Worst of all, a car safety problem can contribute to a fatal accident.

-- Poor Road or Weather Conditions: Road or weather hazards do not excuse negligent driving.
+- Poor Road or Weather Conditions (Can You Blame Bad Weather for Your Car Accident?): Road or weather hazards do not excuse negligent driving.
 If a motorist claims a fatal accident is the result of poor road or weather conditions, they can still be held responsible.
-In this scenario, a crash victim’s surviving family members can partner with a lawyer who can help them request damages from the at-fault motorist.
+In this scenario, a crash victim’s surviving family members can partner with a lawyer to request damages from the at-fault motorist.

-H&P Law has plenty of experience with traffic accidents in Las Vegas.
-A fatal car accident lawyer in Las Vegas can look at your fatal auto accident case and help you file your lawsuit per Nevada’s statute of limitations.
+H&P Law has extensive experience handling traffic accidents in Las Vegas.
+A fatal car accident lawyer in Las Vegas can look at your fatal auto accident case and help you file your lawsuit within Nevada’s statute of limitations.
 For more information, please get in touch with us.

 Deadline to File a Las Vegas Fatal Car Collision Lawsuit